elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/finishing_touches.md

 ```

 Next, we can add the JSON decoders just like we did for `gameplays`.
 If this
-all looks very familiar, it's because we took a very similar approach when we
+all looks familiar, it's because we took a similar approach when we decoded our
-decoded our list of players in the **Elm API Data** chapter.
-We're using
+list of players in the **Elm API Data** chapter.
+We're using `Decode.maybe` for
-`Decode.maybe` for the `display_name` field on the back-end given that it may
+the `display_name` field on the back-end given that it may or may not have a
-or may not have a value we can use.
+value we can use.

 ```elm
 decodePlayersList : Decode.Decoder (List Player)